jongwooksi/jongwooksi/README.md

 📫 Preprint Paper

 - **J. Si** and S. Kim, "Chili Pepper Disease Diagnosis via Image Reconstruction Using GrabCut and Generative Adversarial Serial Autoencoder", https://arxiv.org/abs/2306.12057 (TBD, SCIE)
-- **J. Si** and S. Kim, "TFR : Texture Defect Detection with 2D Fourier Transform using Normal Reconstructed Template of Simple Autoencoder", http://arxiv.org/abs/2307.04574 (UnderReview, SCIE)

 </br>
 :book: Publication

+- **J. Si** and S. Kim, "V-DAFT: Visual Technique for Texture Image Defect Recognition with Denoising Autoencoder and Fourier Transform", Signal, Image and Video Processing, Accepted, Accepted.
+(SCIE, IF: 2.3)

+- **J. Si** and S. Kim, "Surface Defect Detection and Segmentation Using Diffusion Model Based on Feature Map of ResNet", Proc.
+Of Korea Society of Computer and Information Conferenece, Vol. 31, No. 2, Jul.
+2024.

+- D. Kim, **J. Si**, and S. Kim, "2D Lip-Synced Interviewer Generation for Virtual Interview Scenarios : Utilizing Stable Diffusion and Wav2Lip", Proc.
+Of Korea Society of Computer and Information Conferenece, Vol. 31, No. 2, Jul.
+2024.

+- H. Choi, J. Ahn, **J. Si**, and S. Kim, "Performance Comparisons According to Transfer Learning and Optimization Algorithms in ResNet Series Models Focused on Fashion MNIST", Proc.
+Of Korea Society of Computer and Information Conferenece, Vol. 31, No. 2, Jul.
+2024.
+  -
+- **J. Si**, D. Kim, and S. Kim, "Automation of Online to Offline Stores: Extremely Small Yolov8 and Feature-Based Product Recognition", Journal of Korea Institute of Information, Electronics, and Communication Technology, Vol. 17, No. 3, pp.121-129, Jun.
+2024.

-- C. Yoon, S. Yang, J. Park, **J. Si**, Y. Jung, and S. Kim, "Metaverse Virtual Interview Platform Leveraging Generative AI and Speech Recognition, Journal of Korean Institute of Information Technology(JKIIT), Accepted
+- C. Yoon, S. Yang, J. Park, **J. Si**, Y. Jung, and S. Kim, "Metaverse Virtual Interview Platform Leveraging Generative AI and Speech Recognition, Journal of Korean Institute of Information Technology(JKIIT),  Vol. 22, No. 6, Jun.
+2024.

+- J. Jo, **J. Si** and S. Kim, "Building of 3D Virtual Space in Unreal Engine with Luma AI", Proc.
+Of Korean Institute of Information Technology Conference, pp. 410-411, May.
+2024.

+- S. Lee, **J. Si** and S. Kim, "Fine-tuning EasyOCR for Unstructured Korean Menu Recognition in O2O Stores", Proc.
+Of Korean Institute of Information Technology Conference, pp. 476-477, May.
+2024.

+- D. Kim, **J. Si** and S. Kim, "Generation of High-Resolution Virtual Interview Rooms Using LoRA-applied Stable Diffusion and Real-ESRGAN", Proc.
+Of Korean Institute of Information Technology Conference,pp. 412-413, May.
+2024.

+- J. Jo, **J. Si** and S. Kim, "Real-Time Facial Expression Changes for Interviewers in Virtual Interviews Application of Audio2Face in Unreal Engine", Proc.
+Of Korean Institute of Information Technology Conference, pp. 404-405, May.
+2024.

+- **J. Si** and S. Kim, "Application of Histogram Matching Loss Function for Training of Diffusion-Based Image Reconstruction Model", Proc.
+Of Korean Institute of Information Technology Conference,pp. 150-150, May.
+2024.

+- M. Woo, **J. Si**,  S. Kim, "Exploring the Viability of Chatbots Based on RAG and QLoRA for O2O Stores", Proc.
+Of Korean Institute of Information, Electronics, and Communication Technology Conference, pp. 198-199, May.
+2024.

 - **J. Si** and S. Kim, "Data Augmentation of Shelf Product for Object Recognition in O2O Stores Based on Generative AI", Proc.
 Of Korea Society of Computer and Information Conferenece, Vol. 31, No. 1, pp. 77-78, Jan.
 2024.

 - D. Kim, **J. Si** and S. Kim, "Feature Point Matching for Product Name Recognition in O2O Stores", Proc.
 Of Korea Society of Computer and Information Conferenece, Vol. 31, No. 1, pp. 79-80, Jan.
 2024.